Smores Crock Pot Candy + Video

 Smores Crockpot Candy

 Skip the mess and sticky fingers with this recipe for crock pot candy.
 It has all the essential ingredients in one bite-sized treat.
 Check out more of our crock pot candy recipes here.
+We also have an air fryer smores recipe that is amazing!

 Plus, you can make these no matter what the weather is like outside!